ESCOMP/CTSM/doc/source/tech_note/MOSART/CLM50_Tech_Note_MOSART.rst

     :height: 400px

-MOSART only route positive runoff, although negative runoff could be generated occasionally by the land model (e.g., :math:`q_{gwl}`).
+MOSART only routes positive runoff, although negative runoff can be generated occasionally by the land model (e.g., :math:`q_{gwl}`).
 Negative runoff in any runoff component including  :math:`q_{sur}`,  :math:`q_{sub}`,  :math:`q_{gwl}` is not routed through MOSART, but instead is mapped directly from the spatial unit where it is generated at any time step to the coupler.

-In MOSART, the travel velocities of water across hillslopes, sub-network and main channel are all estimated using the Manning’s equation with different levels of simplifications.
+In MOSART, the travel velocities of water across hillslopes, sub-network and main channel are all estimated using Manning’s equation with different levels of simplifications.
 Generally the Manning’s equation is in the form of

 .. math::